ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 ### Working Group Participants
 The members of the Phase 0 working group are:

-- Coinbase Cloud
+- Coinbase Cloud (specific members pending)
-- Ethereum Foundation
+- Ethereum Foundation (specific members pending)
 - Ben Edgington
 - Jim McDonald
-- Prysmatic Labs
+- Prysmatic Labs (specific members pending)
 - Sourav Das
 - Mamy Ratsimbazafy
-- Kobi Gurkan (pending)
+- Kobi Gurkan

 The intended universe of Phase 1 & Phase 1.5 will launch with the initial cohort below but will immediately be available for submission by participants that have joined the Obol Proto Community, at the following link.